sleak-lbl/weekly-emails/items/ecptutorial.md

-### Join December 17 ECP Tutorial on Scientific Visualization & Analysis Using Alpine Ascent
+### Join Thursday ECP Tutorial on Scientific Visualization & Analysis Using Alpine Ascent

 Are you looking for a visualization solution that does not require you to wait for a post-processing phase to visualize your data?
 Do you want a solution